stratapp/stratapp-website/privacy.md

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you (&quot;Personal Data&quot;).
 Personally identifiable information may include, but is not limited to:

-- --Email address
+- Email address
-- --First name and last name
+- First name and last name
-- --Phone number
+- Phone number
-- --Address, State, Province, ZIP/Postal code, City
+- Address, State, Province, ZIP/Postal code, City
-- --Cookies and Usage Data
+- Cookies and Usage Data

 We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or the instructions provided in any email we send.